-Opposite, far right: The company is diversifying with online gaming in cinemas. astronomes, for the most part, do not plan their Friday night meals around the multiplex.
+Opposite, far right: The company is diversifying with online gaming in cinemas.

 But behind the four walls of the Rec Room, a new entertainment space owned and operated by Canada's largest exhibition chain, you'll be able to order more than just Nibs and Twix Bites.
 There, you'll find wine on tap, and a menu boasting edibles like Applewood smoked bacon maple jam with double-cream brie, and steak frites marinated in a béarnaise and cabernet wine sauce.